Choosing a Natural Gas Supplier - Pennsylvania

-By default, all residential and small business customers are included in the ECL; however, customers have the right to opt out of the ECL.
-Additionally, customers may participate in the ECL but withhold access to their usage data.
-Opting out of the ECL will not prevent a customer from shopping for natural gas supply service from a Natural Gas Supplier but it may limit the number of solicitations a customer receives.
+By default, all residential and small business customers are included in the ECL, however, customers can opt out of the ECL.
+Additionally, customers may participate in the ECL but can withhold access to their usage data.
+Opting out of the ECL does not prevent a customer from shopping for natural gas supply service from a Natural Gas Supplier, but it may limit the number of solicitations a customer receives.

 National Fuel protects customer data by requiring licensed Natural Gas Suppliers to log into a password-protected portion of the National Fuel web site to obtain the ECL.
-All licensed Natural Gas Suppliers are obligated to safeguard the confidentiality of customer information it obtains in the ECL.
+All licensed Natural Gas Suppliers are obligated by the PUC to safeguard the confidentiality of customer information it obtains in the ECL.

-National Fuel completed its initial solicitation of its customers' preferences for the ECL during January 2014.
-If you asked National Fuel to share your account information with Natural Gas Supplies prior to December 15, 2016, you will need to opt out again after December 15, 2016 or your information will be included in the ECL.
+On December 15, 2016, National Fuel customers can begin to opt out of the ECL.
+If you asked National Fuel not to share your account information with Natural Gas Supplies prior to December 15, 2016, you will need to opt out again after December 15, 2016 or your information will be included in the ECL.
 If you choose to opt out of the ECL, you may change your preference at any time to be included in the ECL.
-Similarly, if you initially decided to be included in the ECL, you can opt out at a later date.
-If you don't make any subsequent changes, your preference will remain in effect until the next time the National Fuel solicits its customers.
-The PUC requires utilities to conduct an ECL solicitation every three years; the next solicitation is tentatively scheduled for late 2016.
+Similarly, you may initially decide to be included in the ECL but you can opt out at a later date.
+If you don’t make any subsequent changes, your preference will remain in effect until the next time the National Fuel solicits its customers.
+The PUC requires utilities to conduct an ECL solicitation every three years.
+The next solicitation is tentatively scheduled for late 2019.

 Also, if you move and establish a new account, it will be necessary for you to indicate your ECL preference for the new account.
 Your prior account ECL preference will not automatically carry over to a new account.

 - If you wish to opt out of the ECL completely, withhold your usage data, or change your earlier opt out preference, click on the following link: ECL-Preference.
 If you do nothing, your information will be included in the ECL.